failcoder/failcoder-theme/README.md

 ### Using Sublime Package Control

-If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you will SOON be able to install Failcoder Theme via the `Package Control: Install Package` menu item.
-The Failcoder Theme package will be listed as `Failcoder Color Scheme` in the packages list.
+If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you will SOON be able to install Failcoder Theme via the 'Package Control: Install Package' menu item.
+The Failcoder Theme package will be listed as 'Failcoder Color Scheme' in the packages list.

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Failcoder`
+* Unzip the files and rename the folder to 'Theme - Failcoder'
-* Copy the folder to your Sublime Text 2 `Packages` directory
+* Copy the folder to your Sublime Text 2 'Packages' directory

 ## Activating the theme

 To configure Sublime Text 2/3 to use the theme:

-* Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
+* Open your User Settings Preferences file 'Sublime Text 2 -> Preferences -> Settings - User'
-* Add (or update) your theme entry to be `"theme": "Failcoder.sublime-theme"`
+* Add (or update) your theme entry to be '"theme": "Failcoder.sublime-theme"'

 ### Example User Settings